python-webuntis/python-webuntis/docs/quickstart.rst

       the timezone provided as part of the API.
 So this library can't make real efforts to handle date and time in a more professional manner.

+    - There are **permissions** for the different calls.
+If you get `no right for ...` you will have to ask your admin.

+      Rights to ask for/needed for specific calls (call: needed right):

+      * getTimetable: timetable view for the requested element
+      * getTeachers: masterdata teachers read for all
+      * getStudents: masterdata students read for all
+      * getKlassen: masterdata Klassen read for all
+      * getClassregEvents: classregevents read for all
+      * getExams: examinations read for all
+      * getExamTypes: examtypes read for all
+      * getTimetableWithAbsences: Student absences
+      * getClassregCategories: classregister
+      * getClassregCategoryGroups: classregister
+      * getClassregEvents: classevent

     - The official untis app is **NOT** using this api.
 So the app can do a lot of additional things.